kubernetes/website/content/en/docs/tasks/extend-kubernetes/configure-multiple-schedulers.md

   {{< codenew file="admin/sched/pod3.yaml" >}}

   In this case, we specify that this pod should be scheduled using the scheduler that we deployed - `my-scheduler`.
-Note that the value of `spec.schedulerName` should match the name supplied to the scheduler command as an argument in the deployment config for the scheduler.
+Note that the value of `spec.schedulerName` should match the name supplied for the scheduler in the `schedulerName` field of the mapping `KubeSchedulerProfile` of the scheduler.

   Save this file as `pod3.yaml` and submit it to the Kubernetes cluster.